 - Now grab the transition between frame and headset.
 If you now move the wheel back and forth while pulling the front brake, you may feel the spacer move.

-- To fix this, tighten the upper bolt of the stem cap a little bit.
+- Now tighten the upper bolt of the stem cap a little bit.
 The movement should have gotten less.
 Otherwise tighten the upper bolt a bit more.

 - Now you can tighten the two stem clamping bolts carefully.

 - When everything fits, you should not feel any more looseness and the handlebars can still be moved smoothly to the right and left.
 Otherwise repeat the process.